EA explains why kneeling football star Colin Kaepernick's name was bleeped from Madden 19

 ProFootballTalk says it confirmed Kaepernick's name was removed by listening to an advance copy of the game.
 Other words were reportedly bleeped, including profanities, a racial slur and sexual references.

-A statement from EA said the removal of Colin Kaepernick's name was an "unfortunate mistake".
+EA said in a statement that the removal of Kaepernick's name was an "unfortunate mistake" and was based on a misunderstanding.

 First published Aug.
 2, 12:52 p.m.
 PT.